Purnululu National Park: World Heritage Site

-Etymology

-Purnululu is a mispronounced Djaru word for the area around Bungle Bungle out camp, which is referred to as Bullmanlulu.
-The correct Karjaganujaru name for the Bungle Bungle massif is Billingjal which means sand falling away.

-The traditional owners of the area are the Karjaganujaru peoples.
+The national park is managed by the Western Australian Department of Biodiversity, Conservation and Attractions in conjunction with the traditional Aboriginal owners.

+Indigenous Peoples

+In 2022, the Federal Court of Australia recognised both the Purnululu and Gajangana Jaru (or Northern Jaru) native title claimants as the traditional owners of the area.
+Purnululu National Park was the second conservation park to have traditional owners recognized after the Native Title Act 1993 was amended to allow recognition.
+The Bungle Bungles Aboriginal Corporation hold native title in trust for the Jaru, Gija (or Kija) and Malngin people.

+In 2024, the Gija community and Western Australian Museum published an interactive display of the Gija creation story on the museum website and on an installation in the park.

 Features

 The Bungle Bungle Range, lying fully within the park, has elevations as high as 578 m above sea level.
 It is famous for the sandstone domes, unusual and visually striking with their striping in alternating orange and grey bands.
 The banding of the domes is due to differences in clay content and porosity of the sandstone layers: the orange bands consist of oxidised iron compounds in layers that dry out too quickly for cyanobacteria to multiply; the grey bands are composed of cyanobacteria growing on the surface of layers of sandstone where moisture accumulates.

 Geology

 The Bungle Bungle Range is one of the most extensive and impressive occurrences of sandstone tower (or cone) karst terrain in the world.
 The Bungle Bungles were a plateau of Devonian sandstone, carved into a mass of beehive-shaped towers with regularly alternating, dark gray bands of cyanobacterial crust (single cell photosynthetic organisms).
 The plateau is dissected by 100–200 m deep, sheer-sided gorges and slot canyons.
 The cone-towers are steep-sided, with an abrupt break of slope at the base and have domed summits.
 How they were formed is not yet completely understood.
 Their surface is fragile but stabilized by crusts of iron oxide and bacteria.
 They provide an outstanding example of land formation by dissolutional weathering of sandstone, with removal of sand grains by wind, rain and sheet wash on slopes.